 How To Prepare a Garage Door For the Upcoming Winter

-It’s autumn here in Boise, and everything seems to be in full swing.
+It’s autumn, and everything seems to be in full swing.
 The school year (and football season) is well on its way, and the holidays are coming up, bringing with them rainy and cold weather.
 Though it’s busy, the fall is a critical time for homeowners in Idaho.
 It’s time to finish up any projects started over the summer, especially any yard work or outdoor construction projects.
 But it’s also time to prepare the home for a comfortable, energy-efficient winter.
 While homeowners are busy weatherizing their homes, including tasks such as cleaning the gutters and trimming trees, they may overlook an important project: winterizing the garage door.
 Here are a few tips on how to prepare the garage door for the winter and keep the home as energy-efficient as possible.

 Why Garage Doors Need Winterization